Alternative Choices for You

 - R.O.B.E.R.T ad-block feature (excellent ad block that is fully customizable)

-In order to analyze where subscribers are logging into the VPN some connection logs would need to be kept - so this is something that I will investigate in the next section of the review.
+Some connection logs would need to be kept in order to analyze where subscribers are logging into the VPN.
+This is something that we'll investigate later in the review.

 Speed and Performance